StevenTammen/bibledocs.org/content/discussion/apologetics-canada/shorter-topical-studies/how-can-i-trust-the-bible/_index.md

 <!-- --- -->

 #### So, if we have the right books in the Bible, and the right text in those books, how do we know any of it is actually true?
-And what are the takeaways from all that we've studied here? {#the-right-text-src-apologetics-canada-so-if-we-have-the-right-books-in-the-bible-and-the-right-text-in-those-books-how-do-we-know-any-of-it-is-actually-true-and-what-are-the-takeaways-from-all-that-we-ve-studied-here}
+And what are the takeaways from all that we've studied here? {#the-right-text-src-apologetics-canada-so-if-we-have-the-right-books-in-the-bible-and-the-right-text-in-those-books-how-do-we-know-any-of-it-is-actually-true-and-what-are-the-takeaways-from-all-that-weve-studied-here}

 ##### Video clip from Apologetics Canada {#the-right-text-src-apologetics-canada-video-clip-from-apologetics-canada}